medic/cht-postgres/README.md

 #### 5. COUCH2PG_USER

-This sets the user that will be used to insert read-only replicas of CouchDB data.
+This creates the postgres user that will be used by the couch2pg replication process to insert read-only replicas of data from  CouchDB.

 #### 6. COUCH2PG_USER_PASSWORD

-This sets the password of the COUCH2PG_USER.
+This create the password that will be used by the COUCH2PG_USER.

 A sample docker-compose file is shown below.